-Eye Contact

-If this product comes in contact with the eyes:

-- Wash out immediately with fresh running water. - Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids. - ▶ Seek medical attention without delay; if pain persists or recurs seek medical attention. - Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.

-If skin or hair contact occurs: Quickly but gently, wipe material off skin with a dry, clean cloth.
-Skin Contact Immediately remove all contaminated clothing, including footwear.
-Wash skin and hair with running water.
-Continue flushing with water until advised to stop by the Poisons Information Centre. ► Transport to hospital, or doctor.
-If fumes or combustion products are inhaled remove from contaminated area.
+· ~~ Eye Contact If this product comes in contact with the eyes: Wash out immediately with fresh running water.
+Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
+Seek medical attention without delay; if pain persists or recurs seek medical attention.
+Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
+Skin Contact If skin contact occurs: Immediately remove all contaminated clothing, including footwear.
+Flush skin and hair with running water (and soap if available).
+Seek medical attention in event of irritation.
+Inhalation If fumes or combustion products are inhaled remove from contaminated area.
 Lay patient down.
 Keep warm and rested.
 Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures.
-Inhalation Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
+Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
 Perform CPR if necessary.

-Transport to hospital, or doctor, without delay. ► IF SWALLOWED, REFER FOR MEDICAL ATTENTION, WHERE POSSIBLE, WITHOUT DELAY.
-For advice, contact a Poisons Information Centre or a doctor.
-Urgent hospital treatment is likely to be needed.
-In the mean time, qualified first-aid personnel should treat the patient following observation and employing supportive measures as indicated by the patient's condition.
-If the services of a medical officer or medical doctor are readily available, the patient should be placed in his/her care and a copy of the SDS should be provided.
-Further action will be the responsibility of the medical specialist.
-If medical attention is not available on the worksite or surroundings send the patient to a hospital together with a copy of the SDS.
-Ingestion Where medical attention is not immediately available or where the patient is more than 15 minutes from a hospital or unless instructed otherwise INDUCE vomiting with fingers down the back of the throat, ONLY IF CONSCIOUS.
-Lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
-NOTE: Wear a protective glove when inducing vomiting by mechanical means.
-Avoid giving milk or oils.
-Avoid giving alcohol.
+Version No: 5.9 Page 3 of 15 Issue Date: 21/12/2022 Print Date: 21/12/2022

+Transport to hospital, or doctor.
+Following uptake by inhalation, move person to an area free from risk of further exposure.
+Oxygen or artificial respiration should be administered as needed.
+Asthmatic-type symptoms may develop and may be immediate or delayed up to several hours.
+Treatment is essentially symptomatic.
+A physician should be consulted. ▶ If swallowed do NOT induce vomiting If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
+Observe the patient carefully.
+Ingestion Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious. • Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink.
+Seek medical advice.